Parsa-Rajabi/CPSC-319/docs/syllabus.md

 ## Learning Resources

-Students in CPSC 100 have diverse backgrounds and learning needs.
+Students in CPSC 319 have diverse backgrounds and learning needs.
 Various resources are available to help you explore topics of interest in depth.
-Many students find that just attending lectures and labs is not enough, and you are strongly advised to use the available resources.
+Many students find that just attending lectures and project update meetings is not enough, and you are strongly advised to use the available resources.
 Note that you should not take needing to seek extra ways to practice what you've learned as a sign that you're "not good at" the material; it's simply that you need more practice.
 The people in the class who you see who seem to be having no trouble at all have almost certainly had more practice than you (or they're having trouble and don't show it - or both!).
 Don't freak out.
 Ask questions and use the help resources: that's what they're for.

 TAs and your instructor have office hours.
 If you require an appointment, contact us with at least a few days notice.
 TAs are also available during scheduled lab times.
 (Note that the TAs must prioritize helping students with the scheduled lab assignment.)

 Your classmates are an excellent resource for discussion and peer support.
-In addition to opportunities to chat before and after class, the discussion board is also available.
+In addition to opportunities to chat before and after class, slack is also available.

 > [!TIP]
 > A note about e-mail support: Many course-related questions require two-way discussion, so e-mail is sometimes not the most efficient way to get help.
 Office hours and the discussion board should be your first resort for rapid assistance.
-Please limit e-mail to requests of a personal nature—you'll get faster responses on the discussion board!
+Please limit e-mail to requests of a personal nature—you'll get faster responses on the course slack!

-## General Advice

-- If you don't understand something covered in class, ask about it right away.
-The only silly question is the one that isn't asked.
-This class is about exploring your interest in computer science, so don't be shy.
-- If you get a mark you do not understand, find out why immediately.
-Don't wait weeks before asking!
-- The lectures and labs are just the beginning – you are responsible for directing your exploration of the topics in sufficient depth both to satisfy your curiosity and to be prepared for exams that will require you to extend, not just repeat, what you have learned in class.
-Curious about something?
-Did you try Google or Wikipedia?
-The teaching team can introduce you to resources and people – ask!
-- Resist the temptation to engage in non-course-related activities, such as Facebook, e-mail, texting, etc, during class and lab time.
-If you remain focused during class time, not only will you earn more participation marks, but you will also use your own time more efficiently by not having to go back and learn the material you missed while distracted.

 ## Importance of Group Work and Participation Policy